SmittyDeuce/contact_mangement/README.md

 two days later, I continued to do menu Option 2 but was running into error "An error occured: list indices must be integers or slices, not str Please try again." which led me into seeing the values are being treated as a list and not key-val pair I initialized them as 'contact_info[identifier][Email] = email thinking braket notation would do it but it needed to be done {"Email": email} after figuring that out, I came across an error "An error occured: dictionary changed size during iteration Please try again." which led me to find out about update and .setdefault()

+since last entry i was rewriting code in menuOption 1 and 2 mainly 2 as that was completely broken after finding error in the 1:1 with Daniel? the main part of my fixing i enabled the user to add "phone, email, and name" if not present already and if it is present give them an option to replace them.
+That was done for both "add" *information type* and "replace" *information type*